sharvit/angular-full-seed/README.md

 ```

 Behind the scenes this will also call `bower install && gulp build --release`.
-You should find that you have three new folders in your project.
+You should find that you have three new folders in your project:

 * `node_modules` - contains the [npm] packages for the tools we need
 * `bower_components` - contains the [bower] components files